 The terms Customer Experience (CX) and Customer Success (CS) are commonly used within the service industry.
-Sometimes CX and CS are used to describe the same or similar things and other times to describe complexly different actions, activities and outcomes.
-This definitions for each term and similarities and differences between CX and CS are described below.
+Sometimes CX and CS are used to describe the same or similar things and other times to describe complexly different actions, activities, and outcomes.
+Below, we’ll break down Customer Experience vs. Customer Success—the similarities and differences, and how to begin optimizing both in your organization.

 By Jennifer MacIntosh & Tom Sweeny

 A CX strategy defines the approach a company will use to influence customers behaviors and perceptions by creating specific customer experiences.
 Customer experiences may be influenced through product usage (User Experience | UX), person to person interactions, automated and self-help transactions and even perceptions about company policies.

 Customer Experience is intended to endear customers to a company by nurturing positive customer perceptions about its products and services.
 The expected outcome from CX is to create and retain long term customer relationships; increase the likelihood of expanding relationship value; generating brand affinity; influencing positive customer references and reviews.

 CX is holistic and is not limited to product-only, sales-only or service-only factors.

 A Customer Success operating model promotes practices across the entire customer-lifecycle including landing new accounts; onboarding, success planning; product adoption; health monitoring; retention and expansion.

 Customer Success is intended to maximize customer retention and create opportunities for revenue expansion within the customer base by assuring that customers can attain tangible positive outcomes with the products and services they have purchased.

 Customer Success transcends organizational silos such as Support, Professional Services, Training, Sales, and Product Management.
 It is not limited to specific organizations, teams, or roles.